spark-datafusion-comet-benchmark

 Apache Spark powers large-scale analytics, but its JVM-based execution faces performance limitations.
 Apache DataFusion Comet attempts to address this by offloading compute operations to a native Rust execution engine built on Apache Arrow DataFusion.

-This benchmark evaluates Comet's performance on Amazon EKS using the TPC-DS 1TB workload.
+This benchmark evaluates Comet's performance on Amazon EKS using the TPC-DS 3TB workload.

-Our TPC-DS 1TB benchmark shows that Apache DataFusion Comet (v0.13.0) delivered 18% slower overall performance compared to native Spark SQL, with highly variable query-level results.
-Some queries saw ~50% improvements, while others saw ~1500% degradation.
-The degradation is primarily due to Comet's lack of support for Dynamic Partition Pruning (DPP) Performance is expected to improve significantly in future releases as DPP support is added.
+Our TPC-DS 3TB benchmark shows that Apache DataFusion Comet (v0.15.0) delivered 11% faster overall performance compared to native Spark SQL, with variable query-level results.
+Some queries saw ~50% improvements, while others saw ~35% degradation.

 Summary

-Our comprehensive TPC-DS 1TB benchmark on Amazon EKS demonstrates that Apache DataFusion Comet does not provide overall speedup (18% slower) compared to native Spark SQL, with individual queries showing mixed results.
-Comet also required significantly more memory (~32GB more) than Spark's default execution engine to successfully complete all queries.
+Our comprehensive TPC-DS 3TB benchmark on Amazon EKS demonstrates that Apache DataFusion Comet (v0.15.0) provides an overall speedup (11% faster) compared to native Spark SQL, with individual queries varying from ~50% faster to ~35% slower (one outlier at 90%, likely a measurement artifact).

 Benchmark Infrastructure